sozykinsa/Kinetic-calculation/README.md

 the calculation is performed.
 Lines can be moved with the mouse.

 The program allows you to export the calculation results in graphical format and in numerical data.
-The export menu is called up with the right mouse button in the area of ​​the graph of the result (two graphs on the right part of the "Calculation" tab).
+The export menu is called up with the right mouse button in the area of the graph of the result (two graphs on the right part of the "Calculation" tab).

+02/26/2020 Added function to settings the input file 03/30/2020 Added the function of setting the alpha range and the function of setting the temperature range

 We would be grateful for feedback on program "Kinetic Calculation".